 KITCHEN RESOURCES: Raffia Grey floor tiles: Nemo Tile.
 Cabinetry: custom by Sweeten contractor.
 Cabinet hardware, lighting: Restoration Hardware.
 Sleek Concrete countertops: Caesarstone.
 Backsplash: Somertile.
 Fireclay Fira sink: Home Refinement.
 Faucet: California Faucets.
-Refrigerator: Samsung.
+Refrigerator: Appliances Connection.
 Wine refrigerator: Edgestar.
 Paint in Graytint: Benjamin Moore.
 Bar stools: Urban Wood Goods.

 Custom, oversized sliding doors in Ana and Leo’s apartment allowed them to convert a home office into a guest suite.